 Eating 70 grams of oatmeal porridge every day for 28 days reduced bad cholesterol levels by 11.6%.

 Oats.
 This food contains soluble fiber, which helps reduce "bad" cholesterol.
 The Mayo Clinic (USA) says: Soluble fiber can reduce the absorption of cholesterol into the blood.
-Consuming 5-10 grams or more of soluble fiber per day will reduce "bad" cholesterol.
+Consuming 5-10 grams of soluble fiber or more per day will reduce "bad" cholesterol.

 A study published in the journal Lipids in Health and Disease in 2017 found that eating 70 grams of oatmeal porridge daily for 28 days reduced “bad” cholesterol levels by 11.6%.
-The next content of this article will be on the health page on September 14.
+The next part of this article will be on the health page on September 14.

 4 exercises to quickly increase chest muscle strength